Late string quartets (Beethoven)

 These six works are Beethoven's last major completed compositions.
-Although dismissed by musicians and audiences of Beethoven's day, they are now widely considered to be among the greatest musical compositions of all time, and have inspired many later composers.
+Extremely complex and largely misunderstood by musicians and audiences of Beethoven's day, the late quartets are now widely considered to be among the greatest musical compositions of all time, and have inspired many later composers.

 Overview

-Prince Nikolai Galitzine commissioned the first three quartets (12, 13 and 15) and in a letter dated 9 November 1822, offered to pay Beethoven "what you think proper" for them.
+Prince Nikolai Galitzin commissioned the first three quartets (12, 13 and 15) and in a letter dated 9 November 1822, offered to pay Beethoven "what you think proper" for them.
 Beethoven replied on 25 January 1823 with his price of 50 ducats for each opus.
 He composed the quartets in the sequence 12, 15, 13, 14, 16, writing 13 and 15 simultaneously.